 The easy way to clean fireplace ashes

 Before cleaning the ashes from your fireplace, sprinkle some damp coffee grounds over them.
 They’ll weigh the ashes down and keep dust to a minimum.

 Try an old masonry trick to brighten up soot-stained brick—use cola!
-Sponge cola (flat is OK) onto sooty brick and leave for 15 minutes.
+Sponge the cola (flat is OK) onto sooty brick and leave for 15 minutes.
 Loosen the soot by scrubbing with a stiff-bristled brush.
 Sponge with clean water.

-Orange Peels for Kindling
+Orange peels for kindling

 If you have a crystal chandelier, don’t dread cleaning it any longer!
 First, make sure the light switch is off.
 Next, lay a blanket or upside-down umbrella underneath the chandelier to catch any drips or falling pieces.
 Now mix 1/2 cup lemon juice with 1½ cups water in a jar.
 The crystals clean themselves—all you have to do is bring the jar up to each one and dip it in, then let it air-dry.
 Or, use the solution on a clean cotton rag and wipe the crystal.
-(This is also a great way to remove film from glasses, instead of using vinegar!)

 These tips are even better when you listen to them on our podcast—which also includes a Lifehack Lightning Round and more!
 Check it out on iTunes, Stitcher, or Spotify.
 And don’t forget to sign up for our newsletter and follow us on Facebook!